Cattle: Red Sindhi

 All a red colour, bulls usually darker to being black at extremities.
 Tail switch is black.

-Organisation: None in Australia.
+None known in Australia.

 Page by Janet Lane